AKUA MIND BODY

 Be honest

-It’s only about telling your partner that you have depression, but it’s also sharing with your partner how your depression affects you.
+It’s not only about telling your partner that you have depression, but it’s also about sharing with your partner how your depression affects you.
 Everyone’s journey is unique, so personalizing your experience by communicating how your symptoms affect you is crucial.
 What time of day or year do you struggle the most?
 How do you react when your depression becomes challenging to manage?
 It is equally important to explain to your partner how he/she can support you along this journey.
 Depression can be different for everyone, so it is important to express how your depression has shaped you.

 If he/she is your best friend, he/she will be your biggest ally